oliverhalberg/InitiativeTracker-GUI/README.md

 ## Status: In beta testing - v1.0.2 is released.
 - Bug fixes and new features are being added, working towards v1.1.0
-- Note: There is still plenty of old and/or commented-out code in this project; I have not gone through and cleaned all of it up yet.

 ## Changelog